 We connect questions of identifiability with results from differential geometry.
 To our knowledge, no previous studies have formally connected these otherwise disjoint fields.
-Our work is, however, linked to a large body of prior works.

 Identifiability is well studied in the ICA or source separation literature (Comon, 1994; Hyvärinen & Pajunen, 1999).
 The analysis of identifiability in deep generative models stems from a connection between VAEs and ICA first noticed by Khemakhem et al. (2020).
 Many works either focus on formulating identifiability-enhancing constraints, typically placed on the decoder or latent distribution, or obtaining data from more diverse sources, e.g., multiple environments or multiple views (Kivva et al., 2022; Hyvarinen et al., 2019; Gresele et al., 2019; Locatello et al., 2020; 2019b; Shu et al., 2019).
 On the other hand, few works exist that characterize when, and what types of non-identifiability are acceptable in deployments of deep generative models without significant constraints.